What is Asset Management Company (AMC) in Mutual Fund?

 Role of AMC in Mutual Fund:

-AMC works on various roles to make any fund achieve its objective.
-Every scheme operated by different AMC in India has a benchmark, aiming to outperform the benchmark performance with fewer risk ratios.
+AMC works in various roles to make any fund achieve its objective.
+Every scheme operated by different AMCs in India has a benchmark, aiming to outperform the benchmark performance with fewer risk ratios.

 In accordance to achieve them, Asset management companies invest in various processes as follows,